-A film slate is a piece of paper with the title of the film and other details written on it, which is used as an identifier.
+A film slate could even just be a piece of paper with the title of the film and other details written on it, which is used as an identifier.
 It will be displayed at the beginning and end of every take.

 It is also a piece of wood with the production company’s name and logo, along with the date that it was shot.
 It also has various numbers on it which are used to identify what scenes were shot.

 This can be useful for people who work in post-production because they can find footage from specific days more easily.

 In the film industry, an art director is a person who designs sets.

 They work closely with the set designer to create everything from buildings to spaceships.

 The art director’s job includes overseeing the construction of sets and making sure they are done on time and within budget.